Back by popular demand!

 In this class, you will learn proven, cost-effective filmmaking and business techniques for producing a $50,000 (or less!) film project.
-We’ll go step-by-step through the filmmaking process to discover tips and tricks for developing, planning, producing, and distributing a microbudget film.
+We’ll go step-by-step through the filmmaking process to discover tips and tricks for developing, planning, and producing a microbudget film.

 What You Will Learn